cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 Section 4: Performance and Limits
 8. How fast or responsive do you expect the simulator to be when adding blocks or mining blocks?
-9. Would you like the simulator to simulate multiple nodes on one computer, or is a single-node demonstration sufficient?
+9. Would you like the simulator to simulate multiple nodes on one computer, or one node on each computer over the network?

 Section 5: Expectations and Concerns
 10. What potential difficulties or frustrations do you anticipate when using a blockchain simulator?
 11. How important is it for the simulator to be visually engaging (e.g., showing block links, network paths)?
 12. If you could suggest one unique feature for this simulator, what would it be?`

-I have interviewed 4 A level students, in which 3 of them takes Computer Science as their A level subject while 1 of them doesn't.
+I have interviewed 5 A level students, in which 4 of them takes Computer Science as their A level subject while 1 of them doesn't.
 Here are some key points that I have gathered from the interview:

+// William Stone -- A level Computer Science student:
+// 1.
+Not at all
+// 2.
+No
+// 3.
+Learn about mining and how the blocks are connected together
+// 4. network propagation
+// 5.
+Blocks being in a chain
+// 6.
+Mine blocks
+// 7.
+Simple
+// 8. within william's attention span (5 seconds) -- Visual stuff extends his attention span
+// 9. multiple nodes on one computer
+// 10. dont know whats actually happening
+// 11. very
+// 12. graphs
+// Note:
+// - I am a visual learner

+// Jeremy Courten -- A level Computer Science Student
+// 1.
+Not at all
+// 2. no
+// 3. learn how the blocks are shared
+// 4. sharing of blocks
+// 5.
+Visualisation
+// 6. let you simulates a transaction
+// 7. simple
+// 8. within 10 seconds
+// 9. multiple nodes on one computer
+// 10. lack of features
+// 11. very
+// 12. instructions

+// Ben Varea -- A level computer science student
+// 1.
+Very familiar
+// 2. yes -- EVM (proof of stake)
+// 3.
+Visual process -- EVM doesn't provide
+// 4.
+Validation -- agreement between nodes
+// 5.
+Mining blocks
+// 6. mine, create, add transactions into mempool
+// 7. simple
+// 8. sub 10 seconds
+// 9. multiple nodes on one computer
+// 10. not being able to find the nonce and hash (long runtimes)
+// 11. very
+// 12. visualisation for the blocks to be linked, represent links between nodes

+// James Charles Bouttell -- A level Computer Science student
+// 1.
+Not at all
+// 2. no
+// 3. how the blocks link together
+// 4. how its mined
+// 5. simple
+// 6. create a new transaction and then turn it block
+// 7. simple
+// 8.
+5 seconds (note: I dont wanna wait)
+// 9. single computer (cuz no friends)
+// 10. not knowing what it is or how to use it
+// 11. very
+// 12.

 // TODO

 I have also interviewed a Maths and Physics teacher at my school who is //TODO